Thieves Kitchen

 The Thieves' Kitchen (formerly Vintner's Parrot and before that Thieves Kitchen) is a pub in the centre of the town and borough of Worthing, West Sussex.
 Established as a public house in the late 20th century, it occupies two early 19th-century listed buildings in the oldest part of the town: a Greek Revival-style former wine merchants premises, and a Neoclassical chapel built for Wesleyan Methodists in 1839.
-The main part of the pub is in the wine merchants building facing Warwick Street, while the old chapel (usually called Bedford Hall), facing Bedford Row, serves as its function room.
+Most of the pub's main facilities are housed in the former wine merchant's building on Warwick Street.
+The adjoining chapel, commonly referred to as Bedford Hall and facing Bedford Row, is now used as a function room.
 Both buildings have been designated separately as Grade II Listed Buildings.

 Roberts and Son Wine Merchants, 10–12 Warwick Street

 History

 The Roberts family entered the wine trade five years after Worthing was granted the status of a town in 1803—a development which encouraged rapid residential and commercial growth.
 In 1808, they established their business in a newly built yellow-brick building on the south side of Warwick Street, part of Worthing's old village street and one of the first roads to develop in the town's early years.
 The premises may have been built by John Rebecca, architect of many of Worthing's early buildings.

 The business thrived, and a beer and wine shop (similar to a present-day public house or wine bar) were added.
 This was called the Vintners Arms, but it was usually known as the Thieves Kitchen locally—a humorous reference to its popularity with local tradesmen.
 In the 1830s, the premises were rebuilt in the Greek Revival style, again using the pale brickwork often seen on old buildings in Worthing: the town had many brickworks in the 19th century, and the local clay yielded creamy-yellow bricks.

 The Roberts family opened another wine bar and restaurant in the town in 1950, and ran it for 36 years.
 They owned and ran the Vintners Arms as a pub and wine bar until 1977, when they sold it to St George's Taverns Ltd, a pub chain.
 For a while it was renamed the Vintners Parrot but has now reverted to its popular name.
 Now owned by the Greene King Pub Company.

 The building was designated a Grade II Listed building on 21 May 1976.